-Prison Pet Partnership gives inmates the opportunity to learn valuable pet care vocational skills to use in finding employment when they resume their lives outside of prison.
-In addition to training, boarding, and grooming dogs, inmates also gain clerical skills by working in our office.
-To ensure that they receive ample experience in the pet care industry, inmate employees are required to spend a minimum of two years with us.
+Prison Pet Partnership gives incarcerated individuals the opportunity to learn valuable pet care vocational skills to use in finding employment when they resume their lives outside of prison.
+In addition to training, boarding, and grooming dogs, incarcerated individuals also gain clerical skills by working in our office.
+To ensure that they receive ample experience in the pet care industry, incarcerated employees are required to spend a minimum of two years with us.

 An active policy making volunteer Board of Directors monitors our programmatic progress in cooperation with the program staff.
 Approximately 30 volunteers currently assist us by taking the dogs out into the community for important socialization training prior to placement with their recipients.
 This training includes such things as learning to accompany their recipients into elevators, restaurants, doctor’s offices, grocery stores, and other public facilities.

 Studies on the human-animal bond have reached the not surprising conclusion that humans benefit from the unqualified love and acceptance that only animals can provide.
 Animals need to be loved in return.
 The shared bond between our dogs, their trainers, and above all, their eventual owners, provides a feeling of satisfaction that directly contributes to the mental and physical wellness of all who are involved.

 This is the essence of what Prison Pet Partnership has provided over the years to the incarcerated individuals who work with the dogs, the dogs who are given the chance to lead lives of service, and the individuals with disabilities who receive the well-trained dogs to help increase their level of independence.

 Prison Pet Partnership enriches the lives of incarcerated individuals, animals, and the community through the human-animal bond.